Error-331/code_tests/docs/bible/links.md

 Overwhelming Thoughts - March 6 (Jesus was the express image of the invisible God - this is the foundational teaching of Christianity);

 Those Dry Bones - March 7 (We weren't given a religion in Christ, rather forgiveness for our sins and life eternal; judgment day will come; shelter yourself in the shadow of the cross);

+The Preachers - March 8 (share the gospel, be a preacher, do not forget about sinners);